ifandelse/machina.js/README.md

 ## Whirlwind API Tour
 When you are creating a new FSM instance, `machina.Fsm` takes 1 argument - an options object.
 Here's a breakdown of the members of this `options` object:

 `eventListeners` - An object of event names, associated with the array of event handlers subscribed to them.
-(You are not required to declare the events your FSM can publish ahead of time - this is only for convenience if you want to add handlers ahead of time.)
+(You are not required to declare the events your FSM can publish ahead of time - this is only for convenience if you want to add handlers as you create the instance.)

 ```javascript
 eventListeners: {